-- All PGRs registered on a joint doctoral research programme must have a formal induction at the start of their degree.
-The induction should address specific issues in relation to collaborative study. - There must be assurances that the collaborating institution has robust structures in place to support PGRs who encounter any problems and there must be provision of clear information to PGRs about academic support and pastoral support services available to them.
+- All PGRs registered on a dual doctoral research programme must have an induction at the start of their degree. - There must be assurances that the collaborating institution has robust structures in place to support PGRs who encounter any problems and there must be provision of clear information to PGRs about academic support and pastoral support services available to them.